Follow us on LinkedIn

 Determining how long a piece of equipment or inventory will last in the stock can be very important.
 In some businesses, it can make a difference in whether the company can meet customer demands.
 Hence, Days of Inventory on Hand (DIH) is a very useful calculation.

 Understanding Days of Inventory on Hand can give business owners a clear idea of how long their inventory will last and help them make better decisions about stocking levels.
+It is also known as days inventory outstanding (DIO).

 What are Days of Inventory on Hand